About the Undergraduate Research Symposium

 Rayya Gordon, 12th Annual URS Presenter

 Earlier this year, at our 12th Annual URS in April 2019, student Rayya Gordon, participated for the second year in a row with an oral presentation about racial hierarchies and epistemology theories in the philosophy of race.
 To put together her presentation, Rayya completed the research while taking a philosophy of race seminar at Sam Houston State University about critical race theories with Dr. Leamon Bazil.
 Today, Rayya serves as an Honors Student Ambassador and as an Ambassador for the College of Humanities and Social Sciences!

 Anubhav Thakur, 12th Annual URS Volunteer

 Last year, at our 12th Annual URS in 2019, student Anubhav Thakur (far right) participated as a volunteer.
 He and many other students helped the URS Co-Chairs set up for the event on Friday evening then were up bright and early the next day to help with URS check-in.
 Our student volunteers also play a vital role in the success of our event.

-This year, on April 18, 2020, Anubhav hopes to present his research on Staged based matrix modelling of eCallinectes Sapidus in the Arkansas National Wildlife Refuge.
+This year, on April 18, 2020, Anubhav hopes to present his research on Staged based matrix modeling of eCallinectes Sapidus in the Arkansas National Wildlife Refuge.
 He has worked on this project with the Department of Mathematics and the Department of Biology for 1 year now.
-His research is also under the process of publishing in an academic journal.
+His research is also in the process of publishing in an academic journal.

 He will also help host the URS as he has recently been accepted to the Honors Student Ambassador program.